aiacov02/EmployeeDirectory/README.md

 ```
 Responses:
 - `204 No Content` if deleted successfully
 - `404 Not Found` if the employee does not exist
+- `403 Forbidden` if the user does not have permission
+- `401 Unauthorized` if not authenticated

 ---